minorua/Qgis2threejs/docs/source/ObjectTypes.rst

 Overlay
 ~~~~~~~

-Polygon over the main DEM with specified color, border color and transparency.
+Overlay polygon draped on the main DEM with specified color, border color and
+transparency.
 When the altitude mode of z coordinate is ``Relative to DEM`` or
 ``+ "field name"``, each polygon is split into triangles using a triangle
 mesh generated from DEM, and is located at the relative height from
 the mesh surface.
+Otherwise, creates a flat polygon at a specified altitude.
 You can add side to each polygon if you want.

 .. raw:: html